Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Lifestyle Modifications: Reducing fluid intake before bedtime, avoiding caffeine and alcohol, and performing pelvic floor exercises can help manage symptoms.

-Dietary Advice for Managing Benign Prostatic Hyperplasia (BPH)
+Dietary Advice for Managing Benign Prostatic Hyperplasia (BPH) Enlarged Prostate

 1. Increase Intake of Fruits and Vegetables

-• Benefits: Rich in vitamins, minerals, and antioxidants, which may help to reduce inflammation and support overall prostate health.
+• Benefits: Rich in vitamins, minerals, and antioxidants, which may help reduce inflammation and support overall prostate health.

-• Examples: Tomatoes (rich in lycopene), berries, citrus fruits, broccoli, Brussels sprouts, and spinach.
+• Examples: tomatoes (rich in lycopene), berries, citrus fruits, broccoli, Brussels sprouts, and spinach.

 2. Incorporate Healthy Fats

-• Omega-3 Fatty Acids:Is found in fatty fish like salmon, mackerel, and sardines, these fats have anti-inflammatory properties.
+• Omega-3 Fatty Acids: Are found in fatty fish like salmon, mackerel, and sardines; these fats have anti-inflammatory properties.

 • Plant-Based Fats: Include flaxseeds, chia seeds, walnuts, and olive oil.